zhilton076/Enumeration-Tool/README.md

   5) Screenshot all network hosts' running web services.

+- Vulnerability Scanning:
     6) Scan server/domain for vulnerabilities.

     7) Scan target IP + port for ftp vulnerabilities.

     8) Scan web service/app for directories and filenames.

     9) Passive sniffing for interesting files.

+- File Conversion:
     10) Convert a file from XML to CSV.

     11) Convert a file from TXT to CSV.

     12) Convert a file from XML to HTML.

+- Searching:
     13) Quick search a CSV file.

+- Database:
     14) Start ElasticSearch and Kibana.

     15) Upload Nmap CSV file to Elastic.

     0) Exit Program

 # Dependecies
 - OS:
     1. Kali Linux

-Linux packages:
+ - Linux packages:
     Uses all preinstalled Kali tools.

 Full Installations: